loeyknahkrapkh/loeyknahkrapkh/README.md

 _Swift in February, 2024._
 - Breaking through challenges using Swift.
+- Coding while drinking iced Americano.
+- And I'm looking at pictures of dogs and thinking they're cute.

 <!--
 **loeyknahkrapkh/loeyknahkrapkh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.